-^{}Your Dana Brown Overnight Center school programs coordinator will work with you to schedule classes during available time.
+Your DBOC school programs coordinator will work with you to determine the schedule and classes that best fit your group's unique needs.

 Facilities

 Groups attending Dana Brown Overnight Center programs have full use of a meeting building, complete with a kitchen, restrooms, and ample seating.